Hghrv/GDPR-Obfuscator/README.md

       export OUTPUT_KEY='obfuscated_data/obfuscated-file.csv'
       export OUTPUT_KEY_JSON='obfuscated_data/obfuscated-file.json'
       export OUTPUT_KEY_PARQUET='obfuscated_data/obfuscated-file.parquet'

+    (Note that  bucket names must be unique in AWS, so ensure to provide a unique identifiyer when setting the environmentvariables)

     Also ensure to export the python path before running tests: export PYTHONPATH=$pwd

-    In summary, upload a file to the s3 input key and download the obfuscated result from the output s3, using aws_cli or a pre-configured AWS EventBridge.More details on the following notes.
+    In summary, upload a file to the s3 input key and download the obfuscated result from the output s3, using aws_cli or a pre-configured AWS EventBridge.
+More details on the following notes.

 ## Installation and configuration